hexdump0815/imagebuilder/systems/console_rg552/readme.md

     - put your sd into another computer and run```sudo btrfs rescue super-recover -v /dev/sd?4``` on it
     - _Note. replace ? with correct letter, this might work but might not_
 - built-in fan speed can be controlled with script inside ```/scripts/fan-speed```
+- device might sometimes get stuck running /init
+  - unless filesystem is corrupted, simply restarting the device should resolve the issue